-The Company's research and development costs for the years ended December 31, 2000, 1999 and 1998, were \$1,185,750, \$297,650 and \$256,492, respectively.
+The Company's research and development costs for the years ended December 31, 2001, 2000 and 1999 were \$1,331,639, \$1,185,750, and \$297,650, respectively.
 Future research and development expenditures are anticipated in order to develop extensions of the Cold-Eeze(R) product, including potential unrelated new products in the consumer health care industry, that are primarily supported by clinical studies, for efficacious long-term products that can be coupled with possible line extensions derivatives for a family of products.
-Clinical studies and testing will be done in the formulation of products for diabetic use, including "diabetic-safe" vitamins and minerals, as well as products that are part of the Ethical Pharmaceutical Division established in 2001.
-Principally, the increase in research and development in 2000 was due to expenses incurred as part of the costs related to the application for a pharmacy drug license in the United Kingdom.
+Clinical studies and testing are anticipated in connection with Quigley Pharma, Inc., wholly-owned subsidiary of the Company established in 2001, such as the formulation of products for diabetic use, radiation dermatitis and sialorrhea and other disorders.
+Principally, the increase of Research and Development in 2001 and 2000 was due to expenses incurred as part of the costs related to the application for a pharmacy drug license in the United Kingdom, together with research costs related to Quigley Pharma.